aberke/moral-machine-simulation/README.md

 - __environmental sustainability__: fewer private vehicles on the road means less pollution

-### Agent Based Model
+# Agent-based Model for this Simulation of Streets

-This is an agent based model.
+City streets can be viewed as autonomous systems.
+At any given time, there are countless independent, asynchronous decisions being made by the people that move upon them.
+These independent decisions aggregate into predictable mobility patterns on the streets with a variety of determining factors: the topology of streets and the rules that govern them, commuting patterns, incentives to take public transit vs private car vs walk, etc.

-Each car/bike/pedestrian in the simulation is the visualization of a (human) agent's behavior within the model.
+This simulation of streets uses an agent-based model.
+[An agent-based model (ABM) is a class of computational models for simulating the actions and interactions of autonomous agents (both individual or collective entities such as organizations or groups) with a view to assessing their effects on the system as a whole.](https://en.wikipedia.org/wiki/Agent-based_model).
+In this simulation, each car/bike/pedestrian is the visualization of a (human) agent's behavior within the model.
 The data for the agent model is from people's responses to the US census and National Household Travel Survey.
 The subset of data used is for people living in the New York + Newark areas.
 For data science details see https://github.com/CityScope/CS_activityBased

 Agents in the model take trips within the simulated city.
 They travel to and from their residences, offices, and amenities.
-These agents make realtime mobility decisions for each trip they take: whether to travel by car, shared transit, bike, or as pedestrians.
+These agents make realtime mobility decisions for each trip they take: whether to travel by private car, shared transit, bike, or as pedestrians.
 These decisions are determined by the agents' personal attributes from the data, the distance they are traveling, and whether they are in the __(1) private__ vs __(2) shared__ world.

 #### Traveling in the Private vs Shared Future Worlds